Investing in personnel expertise

 Valio also supports personnel leisure clubs and rewards its staff for their length of service.

-A total of 274 accidents or instances of occupational disease was recorded at Valio in 2012.
-42 of these occurred on the way to or from work, and 8 were occupational diseases.
+The number of accidents or instances of occupational disease at Valio totalled 254 in 2013.
+12.7% of these occurred on the way to or from work, and 4% were instances of occupational disease.

-The highest number of accidents resulted from falling or tripping (30% of all accidents and 49% of resulting absenteeism).
-The second highest number was caused by injury involving an object (25% of all accidents and 16% of resulting absenteeism), and the third biggest group was classified as burnout or exhaustion (17% of all accidents and 13% of resulting absenteeism).
+The highest number of absenteeisms resulted from falling and tripping (18% of all accidents and 38% of resulting absenteeism).
+The highest number of accidents resulted from being squeezed between two objects (22% of all accidents and 18% of resulting absenteeism), and the third biggest group was classified as burnout or exhaustion (17% of all accidents and 12% of resulting absenteeism).

 Valio records as accidents all cases that result in absence from work or involve treatment costs.